ChristopherJennings/kontent-custom-element-sample-template/README.md

 }
 ```

-## What is Saved?
+## Saved Value

-The JSON object returned from the Deliver API matches the following signature:
+The value is saved as a string representing a JSON object.
+When deserialized, it will look like:

 ```Json
 {